Trex decking is a sustainable engineered wood product

 Youre reading the 8th in a series on building a deck.
 You can find the links to all the prior articles at the bottom of this article.
 Each article carries the project a bit further, from design to this point.
 Ill address further refinements in future articles.

-You can go with one pattern described below or mix and match.
-You might need extra blocking to have adequate support if you get creative.
+You can go with one of the patterns described below or mix and match.
+You might need extra blocking to have adequate support if you get creative; it is hard to overdo support.
 Always err on the side of caution.
-You might need more framing between your deck joists to add a trap door for things like existing plumbing clean-outs.
+You might need more framing between your deck joists to add a trap door for things like existing plumbing clean-outs or electric.
 Now, lets have a look at patterns.

 The Basic pattern is the easiest.
 This is the linear pattern youre most likely to see on most homes.
 Its the easiest to install in most cases and creates less scrap so it saves money.
 The deck planks are laid in a perpendicular direction to your joists.